thesullivantage/Feed-Forward-Transformer-Encoder-Model-for-Spam-Email-Classificaiton/training/training_notes.md

 # Training Notes

-## On observing exploding gradients (NaN loss):
+## On observing exploding gradients (NaN loss) with sinusoidal positional text embedding:
 - Still using trainable position embedding.
     - That is, the dense matrix mapped to with layers.
     - Embedding is trained in the gradient descent process, while the sinusoidal embeddings are fixed by position.
+    - Potential for more information (an extra layer of training) with more spatial/time complexity.

 ## Tuning steps that have produced good results:
 - Gradient Clipping: